How to update your driving licence address

 Key takeaways

-When you change your address, inform the DVLA immediately
+When you change your address, you need to inform the DVLA immediately

-After changing your address you will need to update your driving licence, log book, direct debit for vehicle tax, personalised number plate documents, and trailer registration certificate
+After changing your address you will need to update your driving licence, log book, and personalised number plate documents

-It usually takes around 3 weeks to receive your new drivers licence, if it takes longer contact DVLA
+It usually takes around three weeks to receive your new driving licence

 When should I change my address after I have moved?